mdavids/rfc/content/draft-davids-forsalereg-07.md

 For that, the leaf node name is to be placed on the top-level domain, or any domain directly below.
 It can also be placed at a lower level, when that level is mentioned in the Public Suffix List [@PSL].

-When the "\_for-sale" leaf node name is placed elsewhere, the intent is less clear.
+When the "\_for-sale" leaf node name is placed elsewhere, the intent is ambiguous.

 (#placements) illustrates this: